vfxdrummer/asynchronizer/README.md

 // Do more things here....

 // At some other point event two has happened.
-// Lets tell the Asynchronizer about that as well. asynchronizer.check('event two', 'data for event two');
+// Lets give Asynchronizer the good news. asynchronizer.check('event two', 'data for event two');

 // This is the last event that our Asynchronizer instance was waiting for.